monukri4548/recipe-page/README.md

 # 🌮 Taco Recipe Selector App

-This is a simple Node.js web application that allows users to view detailed recipes for various tacos — Chicken, Beef, and Fish.
+This is a simple Node.js web application that allows users to view detailed recipes for various tacos.
 Built with **Express.js**, **EJS**, and **vanilla JavaScript**, it displays recipes dynamically based on user input.

 ---